PerrySong/CryptoPortfolio-Nodejs/README.md

 * # Issues:
    * We are currently using Gmail for sending email, which could cause problems when it comes to sending bulk emails.

+   * When sending notifications, server traverses the every user.
+And traverse every coin the user has.
+The time complexity will be O(n * m), which should be improved.